 In most homes, clogged sewer lines are the main culprits behind sewer backups.
 Unfortunately, these can happen easily when residents’ flush things that cannot break down in pipes or put fats, oils, and food waste into the sink on a daily basis.
 When combined with hair and other debris that can naturally fall into the pipes, it’s easy to see how a major clog can happen over time.
 The best way to prevent this is by being careful with what you put down your drains.
 This means never putting grease in the sink, disposing of coffee grounds in the garbage, keeping hair out of the bathtub drain, and not flushing things that won’t break down in the sewer.

 Even when pipes are made of durable materials, they can deteriorate over time.
 This is why older homes are at a higher risk of pipes breaking down and eventually collapsing.
 Even a small crack can cause problems and lead to a sewer backup.
-The only way to minimize this risk is by having your pipes replaced if you live in an older home.
-While this can be a costly upgrade, it’s worth it to avoid the potential damage a sewer backup can cause.
+The only way to minimize backups risks is by having your pipes replaced if you live in an older home.
+While this can be a costly upgrade, it’s worth it to avoid the potential damage sewer backups can cause.

 Your city’s main sanitary line could have a blockage that slowly pushes sewage back into homes and businesses in the area.
 The only silver lining to this problem is that it won’t happen quickly, which means you’ll likely have time to report the problem before it gets worse.